SEthanMilne/FanficReadeR/README.md

 * One-Shots - short stories that typically have only 1 chapter
 * Epics - the current [longest-fanfic](https://archiveofourown.org/works/7899862) is over 5 million words
 * Joke Fics - the current [most-liked fic on AO3](https://archiveofourown.org/works/2080878) is one that simply repeats "I am Groot" over and over again.
+* Smut Fics - there is a lot of pornography on fanfiction websites.
+For more details, see the Wikipedia page on [Rule 34](https://en.wikipedia.org/wiki/Rule_34)

 Works can also be organized into **series**, or collections of individual fanfics to tell some broader story or to explore similar themes.
 Some users, for example, may write a series of Harry Potter fanfictions that follow a similar structure as the 7-book original series.